Tanisha (name)

-Tanisha, meaning ambition in Sanskrit, is a feminine given name.
-Tanisha \t(a)-ni-sha\ is pronounced Tanīṣā.
-Tanisha is the feminine equivalent of the name Tanish and is primarily a first name.
-Persons with the name Tanisha are commonly Hindu by religion or of the Indo-Aryan peoples.
+Tanisha is a feminine given name in many cultures.

+In the Sanskrit language, Tanisha is the feminine equivalent of the name Tanish and persons with the name are commonly Hindu by religion or of the Indo-Aryan peoples.

 Tanisha is a Hausa variant transcription of the name Tani (Hausa and English) and means born on a Monday in Hausa.

 Tanisha is also a variant transcription of the name Tansy (English).
 It can also be a combination of Ta- with Aisha.

 Tanisha meaning child saint is spelled `Tana Shah' in Urdu or as Tani Shah, meaning "benevolent ruler".

 Popularity

 The name Tanisha appears in Swahili, English, Arabic, Japanese & Urdu.

 Japan

 The name Tanisha when pronounced tah-nEE-shah; in Japanese is タニーシャ with the romaji tani-sha.

 Tanisha as a non-Japanese name is properly rendered in Japanese using katakana タニシャ.
 Tanisha rendered in hiragana generally is considered to be more feminine.
 Tanisha in hiragana is たにいしゃ and has the romaji taniisha.
 Notice that the hiragana rendering differs from the katakana due to the fact that katakana has fairly recently evolved to better render non-Japanese sounds into Japanese.
 The katakana and hiragana only render the syllable sounds and has no meaning in Japanese.